bobwilliams/audible_heavens/README.md

-# [audibleheavens.com](http://audibleheavens.com): An audible exploration of the heavens.
+# An audible exploration of the heavens.

+Find the live site over at [audibleheavens.com](http://audibleheavens.com)

+## So, what is this?

 Are you still struggling with the scale of the universe?
 Still having a hard time realizing the vastness of space and the size of celestial objects?